luissancar/BLEConnect/README.md

 <a name="data_identifier"></a>
 ###Identifier

-UUID to identify a single navigation instruction.
+UInt32 value to identify a single navigation instruction.
 Use this identifier for sending the read request to the characteristic.
 If we get a read request without this identifier, we will deliver the last data object.

 <a name="data_directionArrows"></a>
 ### Direction Arrows